AnthonyM5/my-awesome-blog/_posts/2021-04-03-dynamic-programming.md

 title: Dynamic Programming or How I learned to Love Sub-Problems
 ---

-<p>With our previous sorting algorithims we've employed the Divide and Conquer technique to recursively break problems into smaller easier to solve problems, before merging (bottom-up approach) to generate the final (initial request) result.
+<p>With our previous sorting algorithms we've employed the Divide and Conquer technique to recursively break problems into smaller easier to solve problems, before merging (bottom-up approach) to generate the final (initial request) result.
 Dynamic Programming can also use recursion to help us solve problems, but with a top-down approach - i.e we only solve the base case sub-problem once and store the value to solve the larger sub-problems and continue storing these values. </p>

 A common example to illustrate the difference between the two methods is the classic Fibonacci numbers.